The Redeemer (film): Plot

-In the school office, John encounters the unmasked killer, who reveals himself to have lured the group to the school to kill them for their life of sin that they built for themselves and explains that knows all about John and his career as a criminal lawyer who gets criminals off on legal technicalities.
-The killer claims to be a "redeemer" who has been chosen to rid the world of the wicked by being to kill a select few.
-John and the Redeemer struggle over a gun, where in the struggle the Redeemer gets shot in his side, but manages to best John and shoots him in the head, killing him.
-The wounded killer then chases Kirsten through the school and back to the auditorium where she knocks the gun away from the Redeemer, and attempts to shoot him again, but the Redeemer takes command of a clown dummy who raises a knife to bring it down on Kirsten, killing her.
+In the school office, John encounters the killer, now dressed in a business suit with a fake mustache.
+He has lured the group to the school to kill them for their life of sin and knows all about John's crimes.
+The killer claims to be a "redeemer" who was chosen to rid the world of the wicked by being to kill a select few.
+When John and the Redeemer struggle over a gun, the latter gets shot in his side.
+However, he manages to shoot John dead.
+The wounded killer then chases Kirsten back to the auditorium, where she knocks the gun away from the Redeemer, and attempts to shoot him again.
+However, the Redeemer takes command of a clown dummy who raises a knife to bring it down on Kirsten, killing her.

-The ending comes full circle as the Redeemer, revealed to be the priest in the opening scene, returns to his church where he concludes the sermon he started at the beginning of the film who claims that "those who have sinned" have been given "redemption" for their own afterlife.
-After the service ends, the Redeemer meets with the young boy, Christopher, who has revealed to have killed a bully who earlier threatened him and placed the dead body in the car of a con artist Bible salesman who visited the church.
-Christopher tells the Redeemer that everything will be all right now, and that he is pleased with the Redeemer's work.
-The Redeemer then goes back to his apartment where he tends to his bullet wound to his abdomen that he received earlier, and also reveals that he has two thumbs on his left hand, one of which then fades away.
-The Redeemer quotes to himself that God is pleased with what he has done and he will be waiting for any future work.
-In the final scene, Christopher takes the church shuttle bus back to the lake from the opening scene and walks (fully clothed) into the lake to return from where he came.
+The Redeemer, revealed to be the priest, returns to his church and concludes his sermon.
+He claims that "those who have sinned" have been given "redemption" for their own afterlife.
+After the service ends, the Redeemer meets with Christopher.
+The boy killed a bully who earlier threatened him and placed the dead body in the car of a con artist Bible salesman who visited the church.
+Christopher says that everything will be all right now, and that he is pleased with the Redeemer's work.
+The Redeemer then returns to his apartment where he tends to his bullet wound.
+He has two thumbs on his left hand, one of which then fades away along with his gunshot wound.
+The Redeemer says that God is pleased with what he has done and he will be waiting for any future work.
+Meanwhile, Christopher takes the church shuttle bus back to the lake, into which he walks fully clothed to return from where he came.

-The film closes with the text: "From out of the darkness the hand of the Redeemer shall appear to punish those who have lived in sin... and return to the watery depths of Hell".

 Cast

 Production

-The film was completed over a period of three months between April 11, 1977 and July 21, 1977.
-Reshoots were done in January 1978.
-It was filmed almost entirely at the former Staunton Military Academy in Staunton, Virginia.
+The film was completed over a period of three months between April 11, 1977, and July 21, 1977.
+Re-shoots were done in January 1978.
+It was filmed almost entirely at the former Staunton Military Academy in Staunton, Virginia which was closed in 1976 and is now the Mary Baldwin University.